 $ cat abstract.md

-A Multi-turn Text-to-Preset Demo for Iterative Audio Effect Refinement
+A Multi-turn Text-to-Effect System for Sequential Audio Effect Refinement

 $ problem